tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 The students that are using Proof of Work locally do not need to follow these steps.

-Now, we need to convert the private key into an object that we can use to sign transactions, as well as messages with.
+Now, we need to convert the private key into an object that we can use to sign transactions, as well as messages.

 Import the `Account` module from `eth_account` at the top of the file: